KnownStormChaser/master-weather-model-list/observations/radar/README.md

 - [`../satellites/README.md`](../satellites/README.md) — the parallel observation section (spaceborne remote sensing).
 Radar and satellite are the two observation branches under `observations/`.
 - [`../../models/nowcasting_models/`](../../models/nowcasting_models/) — radar-derived nowcasts (DWD RADVOR / RADOLAN-RV, KONRAD3D, and similar) live here rather than in this section.
-- **NWP entries that assimilate this data** — MRMS and NEXRAD reflectivity feed the US convection-allowing models (HRRR, RAP); OPERA reflectivity is assimilated by several European limited-area models (e.g. ALADIN-HR, CHMI-LAM).
+- **NWP entries that assimilate this data** — MRMS and NEXRAD reflectivity feed the US convection-allowing models (HRRR, RAP); OPERA reflectivity is assimilated by several European limited-area models (e.g. ALADIN-HR, CHMI-LAM); the MeteoSwiss radars feed [ICON-CH1/2-EPS](../../models/nwp_models/regional/switzerland/icon-ch-eps.md) via latent heat nudging, and its hail products consume an ICON-CH1-EPS freezing-level forecast in return — the one two-way case in the catalog.
 The radar entries here are the observational sources those model entries reference.

 ---